Dryer Smells Burning

 After Repair: Protect Against Future Breakdowns

-Once your dryer is fully repaired and functional, extended protection can help minimize the risk and cost of future repairs.
+Short answer: Once your dryer is working properly, extended protection can help reduce the risk and cost of future repairs due to covered mechanical or electrical failures.

 • Motors